onderhold/vba-editRD/README.md

     word-vba  import -f "C:/path/to/document.docx" --vba-directory "path/to/vba/files"
     excel-vba export --file "C:/path/to/document.docx" --encoding cp850 --save-metadata

-IMPORTANT:
-           [!]
-It's early days.
-Use with care and backup your imortant macro-enabled MS Office documents before using them with this tool!

-               First tests have been very promissing.
-Feedback appreciated via github issues.

-           [!]
-This tool requires "Trust access to the VBA project object model" enabled in MS Office Application.

 positional arguments:
   {edit,import,export}
     edit                Edit VBA content in Office document